andreaperlato/bdonw/content/TheoryPost/2019-02-11-data-science-using-agile-methodology.md

 **USE A DSLC** </br>
-We already said that data sciece is about experiment and exploration, we cannot plan the work as we do in a tipical project.
+We already said that data sciece is about experiment and exploration, and **exploration, by definition, is about looking fro something unfamiliar**. </br>
+We cannot plan the work as we do in a tipical project.
 Moreover, we won't necessarily have a set of clear objectives.
 Crucilly, the absence of a plan doesn't mean an absence of intent. </br>
 Data science increases organizational knowledge: </br>
 new insights can decrease the time-to-market TTM: is the length of time it takes from a product begin until being available for sale </br>build good will create new revenue </br>